sid-kurias/flynn-dev-docker/README.md

 3.  cd /root/flynn
 4.  go get github.com/sid-kurias/flynn-dev-docker
 5.  cd src/github.com/sid-kurias/flynn-dev-docker
 6. Edit the Procfile.
-Change the ip address that lorne and shelf need to the ip address of the container's eth0 interface.
-This can be obtained by executing
+Change the ip address that *lorne* and *shelf* need to the ip address of the container's eth0 interface.
+This can be obtained by executing:
     ip addr show
 7.  make
 8.  cd nodejs-example